-For instance, if you are rated 10% disabled for high blood pressure you can get your blood pressure medication from the VA for free.
-Also your doctor's appointments are free.
+For instance, if you are rated 10% disabled for high blood pressure, you can get your blood pressure medication from the VA for free.
+Your doctor's appointments are also free.
 However, you may have to pay a copay for any medicine that isn't for your high blood pressure.

 How VA Determines Your Healthcare Eligibility

 Once you apply for enrollment, your eligibility will be verified.
 Based on your specific eligibility status, you will be assigned a Priority Group.
-The Priority Groups range from 1-8 with 1 being the highest priority.
-Based on eligibility and income, some veterans may have to pay copay for treatment and some may not be eligible for enrollment.
+The Priority Groups range from 1-8, with 1 being the highest priority.
+Based on eligibility and income, some veterans may have to pay a copay for treatment, and some may not be eligible for enrollment.

 You may be eligible for more than one Priority Group.
 In that case, VA will always place you in the highest Priority Group that you are eligible for.

 The VA may even reimburse you for traveling to a medical appointment.

 Reimbursement for mileage or public transportation may be paid to the following: